 - Part B excess charges

 Plan G also covers 80% of foreign travel emergency healthcare after you meet a $250 yearly deductible.
-The only difference between Plan F and Plan G is that Plan G does not cover a Part B deductible, so it is the closest plan available.
+The only difference between Plan F and Plan G is that Plan G does not cover a Part B deductible.

 Learn More From Our Sources